-Now I have a constant high-pitched noise in my ears that I can only describe as the sound of a heart-rate monitor flat-lining.
+Now I have a constant high-pitched noise in both ears that I can only describe as the sound of a heart-rate monitor flat-lining.
 It’s much worse in my right ear but present in my left ear too, at a slightly different pitch.
-The tinnitus is accompanied by high-frequency hearing loss, which means I struggle to hear soft sounds.
+The tinnitus is accompanied by high-frequency hearing loss too, which means I struggle to hear soft sounds.

 Being diagnosed with tinnitus gave me a huge sense of loss.
 I had perfect hearing before but I often can’t hear over the tinnitus.
 It gets louder in stressful scenarios, especially at work.
 I’m a wheelchair user who suffers from Muscular Dystrophy, so my stress levels are high anyway and it’s definitely made them worse.
 The tinnitus is loudest when I’m lying down, so almost deafening on waking.
-Once I’m up, and drink a coffee, it subsides.
-But I’m never at peace.
+Once I’m up, and drink a coffee, it does subside.

 I think there’s very little knowledge out there about tinnitus and how debilitating it can be.
 People just don’t understand how hard it is to live with, especially in noisy situations.
 I must admit I am getting more used to it, and try to manage it by talking about the problem with my family, audiologists and groups like Action on Hearing Loss to get the proper advice I felt I needed.
 Last year I also joined the Cambridge Tinnitus Support Group, and I did find it useful to share experiences and talk to others who understood what I was going through.
 I’m careful to turn the music off before going to sleep now, I don’t listen to it at work anymore and I try and regulate my sleep patterns as I think this sometimes helps.
 I hope that it may improve over time.”

 For information and support on any aspect of tinnitus, please contact our Tinnitus Helpline.